 The child is given a personalised asthma action plan, including advice on how they can look after themselves at home

-Appointments last between 20-30 minutes for assessment and management of asthma in children
+Appointments last enough time for assessment and management of asthma in children (NICE recommends 20 - 30 minutes)

 Children with asthma are shown how to use their inhaler